ryankenney/async-driver/README.md

 Here is the the basic internal execution of async-executor:

-* AsyncDriver launches the DriverBody method
+* JasyncDriver launches the DriverBody method
 * When the DriverBody hits an AsyncTask:
-	* AsyncDriver launches the asynchronous action with a callback to wake up AsyncDriver on return
+	* JasyncDriver launches the asynchronous action with a callback to wake up JasyncDriver on return
-	* AsyncDriver throws an Exception (Error) to quickly terminate the DriverBody
+	* JasyncDriver throws an Exception (Error) to quickly terminate the DriverBody
-* Eventually the asynchronous action's callback wakes up AsyncDriver
+* Eventually the asynchronous action's callback wakes up JasyncDriver
-* AsyncDriver caches any value returned by the asynchronous action
+* JasyncDriver caches any value returned by the asynchronous action
-* AsyncDriver launches the DriverBody method
+* JasyncDriver launches the DriverBody method
 * When the DriverBody hits the same AsyncTask, it simply uses the cached return value instead of executing it again
 * (the same process is repeated for each AsyncTask until the DriverBody exists cleanly)